uccser/cs-unplugged/docs/source/author/topics.rst

 .. image:: ../_static/img/topics_adding_learning_outcomes_flowchart.png

-You will now be able to add learning outcomes to lessons and programming exercises by referencing the keys you specified in the learning outcomes config file.
+You will now be able to add learning outcomes to lessons and programming exercises by referencing the keys you specified in the learning outcomes configuration file.